 In the beginning, you practice mechanically by emphasizing the vibration of the syllabus, after that you start to meditate on the meaning and not on translating the words, that’s why it is better not to practice chanting on your language.
 This practice crystallizes the meaning in your brain and cultivates understanding.
 As each chant has it’s own meaning there will be different effects & knowledge that will be gained.

 Guru devo Maheshwarah

 I bow down to Brahma, the force of creation,

 To Shiva, the force of destruction and transformation,

 To the guru within and the guru beyond the beyond,

 I make my offering to the beautiful remover of my darkness, my ignorance.

-To assist you in the process of learning how to pronounce this chant you can try listening to the following video while chanting and to repeat the sentences loudly.
-After a while it is recommended that you drop the video and chant on your own using as a pronunciation feedback only the vibrations in your head (you should feel each word in your whole brain).
+To assist you in the process of learning how to pronounce this chant you can try listening to the following video while chanting and repeating the sentences loudly.
+After a while, it is recommended that you drop the video and chant on your own using as pronunciation feedback only the vibrations in your head (you should feel each word in your whole brain).
 Once you have a basic idea of the vibrations & you can remember the chant without any props you can go on to the final step and meditate on the meaning while chanting it.

 Our creation is that guru (Brahma-the force of creation); the duration of our lives is that guru (Vishnu-the force of preservation); our trials, tribulations, illnesses, calamities and the death of the body is that guru (devo Maheshwara-the force of destruction or transformation).
 There is a guru nearby (Guru Sakshat) and a guru that is beyond the beyond (param Brahma).
 I make my offering (tasmai) to the beautiful (shri) remover of my darkness, my ignorance; (Guru) it is to you I bow and lay down my life (namah).